Death Cafes Raise Awareness of End-of-Life Topics

 The facilitator usually starts with a personal story to get the conversation moving, but the open session can cover whatever topics the audience broaches, including how people want to die, advance directives, near-death experiences, and burial preferences.

 Since Death Cafes are free to attend, the facilitator typically accepts donations to cover the costs of the beverages and snacks.
 Have you heard of any events in your area or know anyone who may want to host one?
-Perhaps sponsoring a
+Perhaps sponsoring a Death Cafe could be a way to spread your name in your community, and certainly communicate that you are open and comfortable talking about this topic.

 March 8, 2013 | Advance Care Planning News